Radiofrequency ablation for Barrett’s esophagus

 Description

-Barrett's esophagus is the main risk factor for esophageal adenocarcinoma (EAC, with a 50-fold increased risk).
-Removing the Barrett's mucosa significantly reduces this risk.
-If neoplastic areas of Barrett's esophagus (i.e., cells that have the potential to become malignant or have already done so) have been previously resected by endoscopy.
-It is recommended, according to current reflux guidelines, to treat/remove the remaining Barrett's mucosa (even if it is non-dysplastic).
-A safe and gentle method is radiofrequency ablation (RFA), which involves removing the precancerous mucosa damaged by Barrett's esophagus through gastroscopy (gastric endoscopy) under sedation during an outpatient procedure, while preserving the underlying healthy tissue.
-The endoscopic procedure lasts approximately 30 to 45 minutes, and patients can generally leave the clinic the same day.
-In case of occasional mild discomfort, we provide medication to the patients.
-After 2 to 3 months of treatment, a follow-up gastroscopy is performed to determine if an additional RFA session is necessary.
+Barrett’s esophagus is the main risk factor for esophageal adenocarcinoma (EAC, with a 50-fold increased risk).
+Removing the Barrett’s mucosa significantly reduces this risk.
+If neoplastic areas of Barrett’s esophagus (i.e., cells that have the potential to become malignant or have already done so) have been previously resected by endoscopy.
+It is recommended, according to current reflux guidelines, to treat/remove the remaining Barrett’s mucosa (even if it is non-dysplastic).
+A safe and gentle method is radiofrequency ablation (RFA), which involves removing the precancerous mucosa damaged by Barrett’s esophagus through gastroscopy (gastric endoscopy) under sedation during an outpatient procedure, while preserving the underlying healthy tissue.

 Added value